ChemJeff/SOLD-Net/readme.md

 ### Synthetic data

-The synthetic data contains images and labels rendered from [synthetic city 3D models](http://www.cgchan.com) enhanced with PBR textures from [ambientCG](https://ambientcg.com) and unclipped HDR environment maps collected from [Poly-haven](https://polyhaven.com) as the global lighting.
+The synthetic data contains images and labels rendered from [synthetic city 3D models](http://www.cgchan.com) enhanced with PBR textures from [ambientCG](https://ambientcg.com) and unclipped HDR environment maps collected from [Poly Haven](https://polyhaven.com) as the global lighting.

 The dataset is arranged in the following way: